-The Company and Vertex entered into the Vertex Agreement in February 2023, as amended in October 2023, pursuant to which the Company granted Vertex an exclusive worldwide license to research, develop, manufacture and commercialize ENTR-701, the Company's intracellular Endosomal Escape Vehicle (EEV)-based therapeutic candidate for the treatment of myotonic dystrophy type 1 (DM1), as well as any additional EEV-based therapeutic candidates that may be identified by the Company for the potential treatment of DM1 in the course of the parties' global research collaboration.
-In October 2023, the Company and Vertex amended the Strategic Collaboration and License Agreement to clarify a milestone and related payment terms.
+The Company and Vertex closed their Strategic Collaboration and License Agreement in February 2023, as amended in October 2023 (the "Vertex Agreement"), pursuant to which the Company granted Vertex an exclusive worldwide license to research, develop, manufacture and commercialize VX-670, the Company's intracellular EEV-based therapeutic candidate for the treatment of myotonic dystrophy type 1 ("DM1"), as well as any additional EEV-based therapeutic candidates that may be identified by the Company for the potential treatment of DM1 in the course of the parties' global research collaboration.
+In October 2023, the Company and Vertex amended the Vertex Agreement to clarify a milestone and related payment terms.

-The Vertex Agreement provides for a four-year global research collaboration under which Entrada will continue to perform preclinical development of the Company's partnered candidate ENTR-701 pursuant to the mutually agreed-upon research plan (Research Plan).
-The Research Plan is overseen by a Joint Research Committee (JRC) as detailed in the Vertex Agreement.
-Pursuant to the terms of the Vertex Agreement, the JRC may amend the research plan to include additional DM1-related research activities with a goal of identifying other EEV-based therapeutic product candidates for the potential treatment of DM1.
-Vertex is obligated to reimburse the Company's research expenses incurred in performing activities under the research plan.
+The Vertex Agreement provides for a four-year global research collaboration under which Entrada will continue to perform preclinical development of the Company's partnered candidate VX-670 pursuant to the mutually agreed-upon research plan (the "Research Plan").
+The Research Plan is overseen by a Joint Research Committee ("JRC") as detailed in the Vertex Agreement.
+Pursuant to the terms of the Vertex Agreement, the JRC may amend the Research Plan to include additional DM1-related research activities with a goal of identifying other EEV-based therapeutic product candidates for the potential treatment of DM1.
+Vertex is obligated to reimburse the Company's research expenses incurred in performing activities under the Research Plan.

-Pursuant to the Vertex Agreement, the Company received an upfront payment of \$223.7 million, and Vertex made an equity investment of \$26.3 million by purchasing 1,618,613 shares of the Company's common stock, pursuant to a separate but simultaneously executed stock purchase agreement.
+Pursuant to the Vertex Agreement, the Company received an upfront payment of \$223.7 million, and Vertex made an equity investment of \$26.3 million by purchasing 1,618,613 shares of the Company's common stock, pursuant to the Stock Purchase Agreement.
 Under the terms of the Vertex Agreement, the Company is eligible to receive up to \$485.0 million upon the achievement of certain research, development, regulatory and commercial milestones.
 The Company will also receive tiered royalties, from the mid to high single digits based on potential future net sales of licensed products as set forth in the Vertex Agreement.

-In October 2023, the Company achieved a milestone pursuant to the Vertex Agreement related to preclinical IND-enabling GLP toxicology studies of ENTR-701 that triggered a \$17.5 million milestone payment, which the Company expects to receive in the fourth quarter of 2023.
+In October 2023, the Company achieved a milestone pursuant to the Vertex Agreement related to preclinical IND-enabling Good Laboratory Practices ("GLP") toxicology studies of VX-670 that triggered a \$17.5 million milestone payment, which the Company received in the fourth quarter of 2023.
+In the first quarter of 2024, the Company achieved a milestone related to the clinical advancement of VX-670, which triggered a \$75.0 million payment.
+The Company received this payment in the second quarter of 2024.

 The term of the Vertex Agreement will expire in its entirety upon expiration of the royalty term as set forth in the Vertex Agreement.
 Vertex may terminate the Vertex Agreement for convenience by providing adequate written notice to the Company.
 The Company may terminate the Vertex Agreement under certain specified circumstances, including in the event Vertex or any of its affiliates or sublicensees challenges directly or indirectly in a legal or administrative proceeding the patentability, enforceability, or validity of any licensed patent as set forth in the Vertex Agreement.
-Either party may terminate the Vertex Agreement for an uncured material breach by the other party or upon the bankruptcy or insolvency of the other party.
+Either party may terminate the Vertex Agreement for an uncurred material breach by the other party or upon the bankruptcy or insolvency of the other party.
 Neither party may assign the agreement without the prior written consent of the other party, except that a party may assign its rights and obligations to an affiliate or third party that acquires all or substantially all of the business or assets to which the Vertex Agreement relates and agrees in writing to be bound by the terms of the Vertex Agreement.